vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/substring-with-concatenation-of-all-words.md

 <blockquote>
 <p>
 O(N * M * K) Where <br />
-N number of elements in an input string
+N number of elements in an input string <br />
-M length of word in words input array
+M length of word in words input array <br />
-K number of elements in words input array
+K number of elements in words input array <br />
 </p>
 </blockquote>